Brooks, San Antonio

-Brooks is a 1308 acre mixed-use community in the southeast portion of the city of San Antonio, Texas, United States.
+Brooks is a 1308 acre community in the southeast portion of the city of San Antonio, Texas, United States.
 Brooks was created in 2001 by the United States Congress, the State of Texas and the City of San Antonio to redevelop the former Brooks Air Force Base.
-Brooks is intended to be a catalyst for economic development, a dynamic mixed-use community and a model for responsible urban planning and development.
+Within the context of San Antonio, Brooks is intended to be a catalyst for economic development and a model for responsible urban planning and development.
+Despite these goals, in the decades since its creation, Brooks has been unable to overcome the car-dependent development patterns inherited from the city of San Antonio and the State of Texas.

-Brooks is home to nearly 40 businesses that employ almost 3,000 people at an average salary of $50,000.

 Land use

-The Brooks land use plan applies a clear strategy of land development and resource allocation that achieves a stronger economy and a more unified community.
-The plan includes a mix of residential, light-industrial, health, office, commercial and retail developments, along with designated parks and green space.
+As a centrally planned development, the Brooks land use plan is highly prescriptive in its land development and resource allocation.
+The plan includes specific areas designated for exclusively residential, light-industrial, health, office, commercial and retail developments.

-The land use plan breaks the 1,308-acre campus into three districts, each with a unique purpose and character that creates a balance between culture, economy, and ecology.
-Combined, the three districts offer space for multiple uses and redevelopment.
+In the typical style of suburban sprawl, Brooks's land use plan breaks the 1,308-acre campus into districts each with separate purposes.
+However, because none of these developments are located within close proximity to each other, Brooks has remained a highly car-dependent development, and has been unable to attract the type of mixed-use development that was initially envisioned for the community.
+The majority of the land in Brooks is open space, with a building coverage ratio below 20%.

+There have been repeated plans attempting to create nodes of density within Brooks, notably in 2019 with the "Brooks Area Regional Center Plan", however none of these pedestrian-oriented developments have successfully been built.